-- 1.1.1 The action of Lawrence, Kansas in the adoption of this Code is authorized under the K.S.A Chapter 12 and the Home Rule authority of the city as granted by the Kansas Constitution. - 1.1.2 The adoption of this Code is necessary to promote the health, safety, convenience, and general welfare of the citizens of Lawrence, Kansas and to assist in bringing about coordinated, efficient and economical development of the city. - 1.1.3 This Code was adopted and amended by vote of the Lawrence-Douglas County Planning Commission (the "Planning Commission") and the Lawrence City Commission (the "City Commission").
+- 1.1.1 The action of the City of Lawrence, Kansas in the adoption of this Smart Code ("this Code") is authorized under the K.S.A Chapter 12 and the Home Rule authority of the city as granted by the Kansas Constitution. - 1.1.2 The adoption of this Code is necessary to promote the health, safety, convenience, and general welfare of the citizens of Lawrence, Kansas and to assist in bringing about coordinated, efficient and economical development of the city. - 1.1.3 This Code was adopted and amended by vote of the Lawrence-Douglas County Planning Commission (the "Planning Commission") and the Lawrence City Commission (the "City Commission").